StealthStop/PlottersSUS19004/README.md

 ### Making Figure 3 of the Paper

-Make sure you copy the qcdcr\_study.root file from EOS, and then run the following commands
 ```
 python makeDataDrivenQcdCrPlotsLegacyAna.py
 ```

 ### Making Figure 4 of the Paper

-You will need to run the fit results formatting using a special script (#JOSH - please elucidate here).
-Then, the plots are made by running:

 ```
 python makeFitPlotsLegacyAna.py --bkgonly --twosigfit